Coherent Modulation of Quasiparticle Scattering Rates in a Photoexcited Charge-Density-Wave System

 In conclusion, we presented a complementary experimental and theoretical study of the electron dynamics in a photoexcited charge-density-wave system, TbTe$_3$.
-We demonstrated how the CDW state affects the electron self-energy, resulting in a decreased relaxation rate of hot photocarriers, as the CDW gap at $E_\mathrm{F}$ critically restricts the phase space of electron-electron scattering.
-For this, we employed a combined theoretical approach, simulating population lifetimes that allow a quantitative comparison to the experimental photoelectron intensities, and scrutinizing single-particle lifetimes to gain insight into the microscopic details of the interactions.
+We demonstrated how the CDW state affects the electron self-energy, resulting in a decreased relaxation rate of hot photocarriers, as the energy gap at $E_\mathrm{F}$ critically restricts the phase space of electron-electron scattering.
+For this, we employed a combined theoretical approach, simulating population lifetimes that allow a quantitative comparison to the experimental photoelectron intensities, and scrutinizing single-particle lifetimes to gain insight into the microscopic details of the interactions, which allows us to link the experimental observations to fundamental interactions.
 While the examined setting of a collective CDW excitation is rather unique, our conclusions are independent of the details of the CDW mechanism and can be directly transferred to a broad range of materials that feature an insulator-to-metal transition.
 Furthermore, the array of properties that can be controlled by light is expanding rapidly.
-Ultrashort optical pulses allow modifying the shape and topology of the Fermi surface~\cite{rettig2016, beaulieu2021ultrafast}, triggering collective modes that are imprinted on the electronic band structure\cite{de_giovannini_direct_2020, hein2020mode}, and coherently modulating e--ph coupling\cite{zhang2020coherent}.
+Ultrashort optical pulses allow modifying the shape of the Fermi surface~\cite{rettig2016, beaulieu2021ultrafast}, triggering collective modes that are imprinted on the electronic band structure~\cite{de_giovannini_direct_2020, hein2020mode}, and coherently modulating e--ph coupling~\cite{zhang2020coherent}.
 Hence, the applied approach of tracking the fundamental interactions upon transient optical tuning may facilitate a deeper understanding of a plethora of materials.